-Satisfactory completion of the Master's Degree program will lead to Alabama Class A certification in Early Childhood Education.
+Satisfactory completion of the Master's Degree program will lead to Alabama Class A certification in Early Childhood Education and the EDS Degree to Class AA certification.

 An individual program will be planned for each student in cooperation with an advisor.
 Students should contact the Coordinator of Early Childhood Education in the Department of Curriculum and Instruction for further assistance.